aleneus/dsplab/docs/source/index.rst

 * numpy
 * scipy

-What's new in 0.32
+What's new in 0.33
 ------------------

-* Add new types of nodes: WorkNode, MapNode, PackNode and SelectNode
-* Update get_plan_from_dict() to support all types of nodes
-* Update examples
+* Adjust Plan for quick on-line execution
-* Add get_nodes() to Plan
+* Add verify() method to Plan
-* Support progress handling in plan
-* Add arguments to hooks of nodes
+* Add clear() method to Plan
-* Refactoring of plan.py
+* Update examples of Plan

 Modules
 -------